MaciejPadula/MultiServers/README.md

 # MultiServers
-MultiServers is an minecraft servers manager.
+MultiServers is a minecraft servers manager.
 You can create multiple servers on your computer and run them simultaneously.

 Creating new instance:
 ![image](https://user-images.githubusercontent.com/50674232/133772626-a8e1aed8-fa6c-4b2b-a681-f6ada025addc.png)